 - Zoledronic acid – an IV or ‘drip’ infusion once a year

-Other medications that are used to treat osteoporosis include…
+Other medications used to treat osteoporosis include…

 - Denosumab.
 An injected drug that might be offered after a person has tried other more common drug treatments, or if other treatments aren’t suitable for you.